VSDC Free Video Editor: Video processing

-VSDC offers a range of features for video editing and post-production, including basic tools like video creation, slideshows, screen capture, video conversion, effects, and filters.
-Advanced features include motion tracking, comprehensive color correction with tools like LUT Editor and RGB Curves, and a mask tool for selective filter application.
-Additional capabilities include multicam editing, chroma keying for green screens, and various video effects like filters, transformations, OpenGL effects, and transitions.
-Users can burn their projects to discs or upload them to social media platforms.'
+VSDC provides tools for video editing and post-production, including video creation, slideshows, screen capture, and video conversion.
+Technical features include motion tracking, color correction (using tools such as a LUT Editor and RGB Curves), and a mask tool for selective filter application.
+Additional capabilities include multicam editing, chroma keying for green screens, and effects such as filters, transformations, OpenGL effects, and transitions.
+Projects can be burned to discs or uploaded to social media platforms.